Importing and exporting goods into and out of Thailand is not as easy as sending or picking up a piece of mail.

 - Unique Translink is a Thai company that offers a full range services but they specialize in customs clearance.
 They are an Authorized Economic Operator.

-Working with a Freight Forwarder
+How to Work with a Freight Forwarder

 Now that you narrowed down your search or you picked a freight forwarder to help you ship your goods, let’s look at the process of working with a freight forwarder.